stacksjs/stacks/app/Actions/README.md

 - Event Listener
 - Cron Job _(Queued Jobs)_

-One unique Stacks feature of Actions is that they may also be called from anywhere in the frontend, dramatically simplifying API integrations.
+One unique Stacks feature of Actions is that they may also be called from anywhere in the frontend, simplifying APIs by a multitude.

 ```ts
 import { action } from '@stacksjs/actions'